actabi/LoopImmo/README.md

 the backend server.
 Edit that file (or `server/.env.example`) to match your environment.
 If these variables are missing, the newsletter endpoint simply logs a warning and does not attempt to send email, which avoids a 500 error during local testing.
+If you set the variables to dummy values without a real SMTP server (for example `SMTP_HOST=localhost`), nodemailer will try to connect and the server may output an `ECONNREFUSED 127.0.0.1:587` error.
+Either configure valid credentials or remove the SMTP entries from `.env` so emails are skipped during development.

+This port `587` belongs to your email server, not the API.
+Even if `VITE_API_URL` points to `http://localhost:3000`, you still need a mail service listening on `localhost:587`.
+Without one, simply omit the `SMTP_*` variables so that email sending is skipped entirely.